Installing Impala without Cloudera Manager

 $ hive Hive history file=/tmp/root/hive_job_log_root_201207272011_678722950.txt hive> show tables; table1 table2 hive> quit; $

 - Confirm that your package management command is aware of the Impala repository settings, as described in Cloudera Impala Requirements.
-(This is a different repository than for CDH.)
+(For CDH 4, this is a different repository than for CDH.)
 You might need to download a repo or list file into a system directory underneath /etc.

 Use one of the following sets of commands to install the Impala package: